-"A membr of Parliament is, therefore, in the highest sense, as servant of the State; his duties appertaning to the are those position he fills, a position of no transient or temporary existence, a position forming a recongnized place in the constitutional machinery of government.
+membr of Parliament therefore, in the highest sense, as servant of the State; his duties appertaning to the are those position he fills, a position of no transient or temporary existence, a position forming a recongnized constitutional the place in machinery of government.
 Why, then, does he not hold an "office"?
 In R.V.
 White it was held, as a matter of cours, that the does.
 That decision is sound.
 "Office" is defined in the Oxford Dictionary, as including :- "5.
 A position or place to which certain duties are attached, esp, one of a more or less public character; a position of turst, authority, or service under constituted authority."
 And "Officer" is defined (inter alia) as "2.
-One who holds an ofice, post, or place. (a) One who holds a public, civil, or ecclesiastical a office; person . . . authoritatively appointed elected to exercise some function pertaining to public life."
-Clearly amember of Parliament is a "public officer" in a very real sense , for he has, in the words of Willams J. in Faulkner V. Upper Boddingtion Overseers, "duties to perform which constitute in law office". [p.
+One who holds an ofice, post, or place. (a) One who holds a public, civil, or ecclesiastical a appointed office; person authoritatively elected to exercise some function pertaining to public life."
+Clearly amember of Parliament is a "public officer" in a very real sense , for he has, in the words of Willams J. in Faulkner V. Upper Boddingtion Overseers, "duties to perform which would constitute in law ian office". [p.
 402]